-- It’s unnecessary because copyright law already protects your book from the moment you write it.
+It’s unnecessary because copyright law already protects your book from the moment you write it.
 As the British Library points out, copyright is ‘an automatic right and does not need to be registered’.
 If someone were to infringe your copyright, it is possible to prove to whom the intellectual property belongs.

 It’s shooting yourself in the foot

-If you ask an agent or publisher to sign an NDA you make it easy for them to reject the book sight unseen – because the chances are, they won’t be missing out by rejecting it.
+If you ask an agent or publisher to sign an NDA you make it easy for them to reject the book sight unseen – because, since you’re an amateur, the chances are they won’t be missing out by rejecting it.
 People in publishing are overworked already, nobody has time for extra barriers to reading the slushpile.

 The thing you’re worried about may not be infringement at all

-- Books (among other creative endeavours) tend to order themselves into trends, not necessarily by design, and it’s actually highly likely that someone else has written a book with some similar elements at around the same time.
+Books (among other creative endeavours) tend to order themselves into trends, not necessarily by design, and it’s actually highly likely that someone else has written a book with some similar elements at around the same time.

 You’re focused on the wrong thing entirely

 If you’re still worried …

 Alright, let’s say you’re really convinced you have something that needs to be closely guarded until publication, and nothing I’ve said has reassured you that an NDA isn’t the answer.
-In that case, you should probably consult a lawyer who specialises in intellectual property and works with publishers, because you will need their advice about how an agreement should be structured, and how and when to introduce it without scuppering any interest you’ve managed to drum up.
+In that case, you should probably consult a solicitor who specialises in intellectual property and works with publishers, because you will need their advice about how an agreement should be structured, and how and when to introduce it without scuppering any interest you’ve managed to drum up.
 The Law Society can help you find someone suitable.